oliverjm1/RL/README.md

 The environment file can be found at the top level of this cloned repository (**rl_env.yml**).

-To create an environment from this file, go to terminal and enter:
+To create an environment from this file, go to terminal, make sure you're in the directory (`cd RL`) and enter:

 `conda create -f rl_env.yml`